 The route description of the theme trail

-The Kirchengasse leads you to the catholic church, from where you reach the market place via a narrow alley.
-Pass the municipal office and walk along Marktstraße to Unimarkt and on to the Protestant church, passing the elementary school.
+From the tourist office Bad Goisern the Kirchengasse leads you to the catholic church, from where you reach the market square via a narrow alley.
+Pass the municipal office and walk along "Obere Marktstraße" to Unimarkt and on to the Protestant church.

-Cross the bridge and follow the Sophienbrückenstraße for about 500 m.
-On the right a small path leads to the wood cutter museum.
-Pass the "Stahelschießhütte" and you come to the Wellness Hotel Goiserermühle, the Bad Goisern heritage museum and the spa gardens.
-Walk along the Mühlbach to the wash benches, then keep left and on the "Dr. Mathia Promenade" you reach "Marktstraße" again, which you follow on your left.
+Cross the bridge and follow the "Sophienbrückenstraße" for about 500 m.
+On the right a small path leads to the woodcutter museum and further to the Wohlfühlhotel "Goiserer Mühle", the heritage museum and the park gardens.
+Walk along the Mühlbach to the wash benches, then keep left and on the "Dr. Mathia Promenade" you reach "Marktstraße" again, which you follow left again.

-The historic Seeauwirt (old restaurant), also a station of the "Goiserer Gschichte(n)", is located on "Marktstraße".
-From here it is only a jump into "Kirchengasse" and back to Höplingerhaus.
+The historic Seeauwirt (old restaurant), also a station of the "Goiserer Gschichte(n)", is located there.
+From here it is only a jump into "Kirchengasse" and back to tourist office Bad Goisern.

 Click here for more information about Bad Goisern at Lake Hallstatt.